joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/04/opinion/trucks-highway-deaths.html

 **Electrical Fire Closes ‘Book of Mormon’ Theater Indefinitely**\
-`The New York Fire Department said there was “substantial damage” to a room containing lighting equipment.`\
+`The New York Fire Department said there was “substantial damage” to a room containing lighting equipment at the Eugene O’Neill Theater in Manhattan.`\
 https://www.nytimes.com/2026/05/04/theater/broadway-theater-fire-eugene-oneill-book-of-mormon.html

 **Doris Fisher, Co-Founder of the Gap, Dies at 94**\